 This recommendation applies to the legal framework for certification of vehicles.
 Since the process for managing and approving software update after the initial type approval is granted and the process for vehicle registration is conducted according to national legislation, some recommendations will be handled by national legislation.
 Such parts of recommendation are not subjected to binding force of the “1958 agreement”.

 OICA suggested text to explain the table (with chair edits)

-This table gives examples what kind of country may exist when the resolution and regulations on software updates will be in force.
+Table 1 gives examples what kind of country may exist when the resolution and regulations on software updates will be in force.